Is Epoxy Flooring UV Resistant?

-They can also be damaged by UV light from fluorescent tubes.
-Similarly, IR heat lamps in bathrooms can cause problems over time.
-Although UV exposure leads to film issues, there is not much of a risk of chalking or cracking on indoor floors as they do not need to contend with rain or extreme temperature fluctuations.
+Although UV exposure leads to film issues, there is not much of a risk of chalking or cracking on indoor epoxy floors, as they do not need to contend with rain or extreme temperature fluctuations.

-There are epoxy formulations that can delay the damaging effects of UV light.
-One approach is using a combination of UV absorber with HLAS (Hindered Amine Light Stabilizer) however, eventually in outdoor applications the UV stabilizers will have maxed out there ability to absorb or will be washed away and no longer be effective.
+One approach is using a combination of UV absorber with HLAS (Hindered Amine Light Stabilizer).
+This will delay the effects of the UV light, however, eventually in outdoor applications the UV stabilizers will have maxed out their ability to absorb and will no longer be effective.
 Nevertheless, the UV stabilizer approach is sufficient to enhance color stability of epoxy in indoor applications, especially when there is minimal lighting from windows.

-How long these UV stabilizers are effective is difficult to say.
-They can typically be made to be UV resistant for a few months or even a year, but never for the lifespan of the floor.
+How long these UV stabilizers are effective is difficult to evaluate.
+Typically, they can be made to be UV resistant for a few months or even a year.

 One misconception a lot of resinous installers have is that a clear coat of aliphatic urethane will protect the floor from discoloring.
 While it is true that aliphatic urethane will not discolor, it will not protect the epoxy base coat because the UV light will actually penetrate the aliphatic topcoat.